-A question may only be asked if notice has been received in writing or email, direct from the questioner, by the democratic services manager no later than 10am, three working days before the meeting.
+A question may only be asked if notice has been received in writing or email, direct from the questioner, by the council's democratic services team: email@example.com no later than 10am, five clear working days before the meeting.

 If you would like to submit a question or have any questions about attending or speaking at meetings, please contact us.

 Democratic services may reject a question if it:

 (a) is not about a matter:

 (i) for which the council has a responsibility or

 (c) is a statement rather than a question;

 (d) relates to an individual or the questioner’s own particular circumstances;

 (e) is substantially the same as a question which has been put at a meeting of the council in the past six months;